nepalibidur14/vs-quicksnippet/README.md

 - **Bugs or feature requests?**
   [Open an issue](https://github.com/nepalibidur14/vs-quicksnippet/issues).
 - **Enjoying it?**
-  Please leave a [rating or review](https://marketplace.visualstudio.com/items?itemName=YAKAZAKI.quick-snip-js&ssr=false#review-details) in the VS Code Marketplace!
+  Please leave a <a href="https://marketplace.visualstudio.com/items?itemName=YAKAZAKI.quick-snip-js&ssr=false#review-details" target="_blank" rel="noopener noreferrer">rating or review</a> in the VS Code Marketplace!

 ---